Expert UX Tips For Better Taxi App Design

 Apart from the in-app interactions which are mostly visual, metrics like battery consumption, the size of the application, and rate of internet consumption makes a difference in experience.
-These may not be an integral part of your app UX design process or be apparent to the user at first, but with gradual usage, it could reduce the overall quality of the software.
+These may not be an integral part of your app to the user at first, but with gradual usage, it could reduce the overall quality of the software.

 While searching for a taxi application, the user will come across at least a dozen options.
 If an app is like say, 50 MB, most users are likely to install a competitor’s app with lesser download size.
 You can optimize the size of your app by keeping minimum number of features and reducing unnecessary animations.